QUESTION: Should I perform an intervention on my husband who is having an affair?

 May God fill you with wisdom.

-If your spouse is involved in an affair, then the Affair Toolkit can help you navigate:
+If your spouse is involved in an, then the Affair Toolkit can help you navigate:

 - Exactly what happened that led to the affair